Nitrolaunch/nitrolaunch/docs/docs/plugins/user_guide.md

 ### Using The Installer

-Use the `mcvm plugin browse` command to see a list of available plugins.
-Then, you can run `mcvm plugin install {plugin}` to install the plugin you want.
+Use the `nitro plugin browse` command to see a list of available plugins.
+Then, you can run `nitro plugin install {plugin}` to install the plugin you want.

 ### Manually

-If you have plugin files you are sure you can trust, first locate the `plugins` directory under your MCVM data directory.
+If you have plugin files you are sure you can trust, first locate the `plugins` directory under your Nitrolaunch data directory.
 If the plugin is one file with the `.json` extension, you can simply move it to that folder.
 If it is a `.zip` file, extract the file into the `plugins` directory, ensuring that there is a directory named after the plugin and it has a file named `plugin.json` directly inside, and not under any subfolders after that.

 ### Enabling The Plugin

 Whichever installation method you use, you must now enable the plugin in your configuration.
-MCVM should have created a file in your config directory named `plugins.json`.
-You can edit it with the `mcvm config edit-plugins` command.
+Nitrolaunch should have created a file in your config directory named `plugins.json`.
+You can edit it with the `nitro config edit-plugins` command.
 Add the name of the plugin you just installed like so:

 ```json
 {